 In 1961, the KIA built a new facility, the Gilmore Art Center at the Kalamazoo Institute of Arts at its current location.
 The Skidmore, Owings, and Merrill design was based on architect Mies vander Rohe's plan for a museum in a small city, and illustrated the International style: glass walls, slab construction, exposed columns.
 With new exhibition areas and storage space, the KIA was able to actively build its collection for the first time.
 The building included exhibitions galleries, an art library, auditorium, sculpture garden, studio classrooms, and office space as well.
 In 1988, the KIA developed a new logo, and became known simply as the Kalamazoo Institute of Arts.

-Today over 100,000 visitors each year enjoy exciting temporary exhibitions, an outstanding permanent collection of nearly 4,000 works, programs, and events at the KIA.
+Today over 100,000 visitors each year enjoy traveling exhibitions; rotating exhibitions of works from a permanent collection of 4,600; dozens of programs and events at the KIA.
 Nearly 3,000 students enroll annually in Kirk Newman Art School classes.
 The original mission of the KIA to encourage the creation and appreciation of the visual arts continues to guide the institution.